Splitting Symplectic Monodromy: Type Milnor fibres

 and to prove Theorem \ref{thm:milnor case} it remains to show that the composite $\chi \circ \rho: \pi_0\Symp_{ct}(A_k^{(n)}) \longrightarrow \bZ/d_{k,n}\bZ$ vanishes.
 This will follow directly from a geometric picture of the target.

-Recall the cluster category $\mathcal{C}_{k,n}$ of type $(k,n)$ is by definition a certain orbit category of the path category of the underlying quiver of $A_k^{(n)}$, given by dividing out by a composition of the shift and the Auslander-Reiten translation.
+Recall the cluster category $\mathcal{C}_{k,n}$ of type $(k,n)$ is by definition the orbit category of the path category of the underlying quiver of $A_k^{(n)}$, given by dividing out by the composition $\tau^{-1}[n-2]$ of the given power of the shift and the inverse of the Auslander-Reiten translation $\tau$, see e.g.~\cite{Baur-Marsh}.
 It is naturally a $CY_{n-1}$-category.

-Let
+Recall the integer $d_{k,n}$ introduced in \eqref{eqn:dkn}.
 Let $(S,M)$ be the marked bordered surface which is the disc $S$ with a collection of $d_{k,n}$ boundary marked points, equivalently of a regular $d_{k,n}$-gon.
 We think of the group $\bZ/d_{k,n}\bZ$ as the oriented mapping class group $\Gamma(S, M)$ of $(S,M)$.

 \begin{lem} There is a natural homomorphism

 \end{lem}